-Since the foundation in 2020, YunExpress Europe, the European headquarter of YunExpress and the leading global cross-border e-commerce logistics provider that focuses on European markets, has started providing services in over 30 European countries and established branches in 19 among them.
+Since its foundation in 2020, YunExpress Europe, the European headquarter of YunExpress and the leading global cross-border e-commerce logistics provider that focuses on European markets, has started providing services in over 30 European countries and established branches in 19 among them.
 These achievements would not be possible without the effort and commitment of our great local teams.
-In this series of stories, we would like to share the insights of our business operation and how we develop along with it.
+In this series of stories, we would like to share insights into our business operation and how we develop along with it.

 In this very first story, we would like to share our journey in Ireland.